How LLC Owners Save on Taxes in 2026

 Financial services is an SSTB under §199A(d)(1)(A) and the regulations at Treas.
 Reg. §1.199A-5(b)(2)(xi).
 The SSTB definition includes: the provision of financial services, including managing wealth, advising clients with respect to finances, developing retirement plans, developing wealth transition plans, the provision of advisory and other similar services regarding valuations, mergers, acquisitions, dispositions, restructurings, and raising financial capital by underwriting, or acting as the client's agent in the issuance of securities.

 The SSTB limitation does not apply to financial advisors below the phase-out threshold ($197,300 single / $394,600 MFJ in 2026).
-Advisors in their early career years with taxable income below these thresholds can claim the full 20% QBI deduction.
+Advisors in their early career years with taxable income below these thresholds can claim the full 23% QBI deduction (OBBBA increased from 20%).
 As income grows above the threshold, the deduction phases out and is eliminated at $247,300 (single) / $494,600 (MFJ).

 Taxable Income (MFJ)QBI Deduction Available